SAP/ui5-uiveri5/docs/config/drivers.md

 Internet explorer uses the iedriver which is only available on Windows.
 Currently, you need to specify an exact version (automatic latest version detection is not implemented).
 All iedriver options from: [ServiceBuilder](https://github.com/SeleniumHQ/selenium/blob/master/javascript/node/selenium-webdriver/ie.js) could be specified under the 'iedriverOptions' key.
 All IE options from: [Options](https://github.com/SeleniumHQ/selenium/blob/master/javascript/node/selenium-webdriver/ie.js) could be specified under the 'ieOptions' key.
 There is a [browser configuration](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) that should be followed before you start testing on IE. It is preferable to modify your browser's security settings as described [here](https://github.com/seleniumQuery/seleniumQuery/wiki/seleniumQuery-and-IE-Driver#protected-mode-exception-while-launching-ie-driver).
-This is the only way to overcome security limitations when selenium jar is used (which is the default case).
+This is the only way to overcome security limitations when selenium jar is used.
 When you don't use selenium jar, you can enable the 'introduceFlakinessByIgnoringProtectedModeSettings' option, but keep in mind that it is reported to cause driver instability.
 ```javascript
 browsers: [{
   browserName: 'firefox',